UFO (British TV series): Aborted second series

 In late 1972, two years after the 26 episodes were completed, the series was syndicated on American television.
 Many stations which carried the series were affiliated with CBS; they tended to schedule the show in the Saturday evening hour leading into All in the Family, the hugely popular comedy which was the highest-rated program on all of U.S. television at the time.
 The ratings of UFO in New York were initially high enough to prompt ITC to commission a second series.

 As the Moon-based episodes had proven more popular than the Earth-based stories, in the new series, the action would take place entirely on the Moon.
 Gerry Anderson proposed a format in which SHADO Moonbase had been greatly enlarged to become the organisation's main headquarters, and pre-production on UFO 2 began with extensive research and design for the new Moonbase.
 These developments had precedent in the earlier episodes: a subplot of "Kill Straker!" sees Straker negotiating with SHADO's financial supporters for funding to build more moonbases within 10 years.
 However, when ratings for the syndicated broadcasts in America dropped towards the end of the run, ITC cancelled the second series plans.
 Unwilling to let the UFO 2 pre-production work go to waste, Anderson instead offered ITC a new series idea, unrelated to UFO, in which the Moon would be blown out of Earth orbit taking the Moonbase survivors with it.
 This proposal developed into Space: 1999.

 Merchandise

-As with many Anderson productions, the series generated a range of merchandising toys based on the SHADO vehicles.
+Like many of Anderson's productions, the series inspired a variety of merchandise, including toys modeled after the SHADO vehicles.
 The classic Dinky die-cast range of vehicles featured robust yet finely finished products, and included Straker's futuristic gull-winged gas turbine car, the SHADO mobile and the missile-bearing Lunar Interceptor, though Dinky's version of the interceptor was released in a lurid metallic green finish unlike the original's stark white.
 Like the Thunderbirds and Captain Scarlet models, the original Dinky toys are now prized collector's items.
 All the major vehicles, characters, and more have been produced in model form many times over by a large number of licensee companies; the Anderson shows and their merchandise have always had widespread popularity, but they are especially popular in Japan.